Community Discovery in Dynamic Networks: a Survey: Instant-optimal Community Discovery

 The algorithm in \cite{Hopcroft2004} can be seen as the ancestor of all approaches within this category.
 It first finds ``natural communities" in each snapshot by running the same algorithm for community detection several times and maintaining only those communities that appear in most runs.
 In a second phase, similar communities of successive snapshots are matched together using a match function defined as:

 with $C$ and $C'$ the clusters to compare treated as sets. \\ \ \\ The algorithm proposed in \cite{Palla2007} is based on clique percolation (CPM \cite{palla2005uncovering}).
 CPM is applied on each snapshot to find communities.
 The matching between these communities is done by running CPM on the joint graph of snapshots at $t$ and $t+1$.
 Due to the formal definition of communities provided by CPM (communities are composed of cliques), communities of the joint graph can only grow compared to those of both snapshots.
 The authors also discuss how the knowledge of the temporal commitment of members to a given community can be used for estimating the community's lifetime.
 They observed that while the stability of small communities is ensured by the high homogeneity of the nodes involved, for large ones the key of a long life is continuous change. \\ \ \\ In \cite{Bourqui2009}, an approach based on dynamic graph discretization and graph clustering is proposed.
 The framework allows detection of major structural changes over time, identifies events by analyzing temporal dimensions and reveals hierarchies in social networks.
 It consists of four major steps: \begin{enumerate} \item The social network is decomposed into a set of snapshot graphs; \item Clusters are extracted from each static graph separately using an overlapping CD algorithm, to produce overlapping structures.
 This step allows to identify communities in the network but also its pivots (vertices shared by several clusters) while being insensitive to minor changes in the network; \item Major structural changes in the network are detected by comparing the clustering obtained on every pair of successive static graphs using a similarity measure (\emph{cluster representativeness}, e.g., the geometrical mean of the normalized ratio of common elements between two clusters).
-Thus, the temporal changes in the input network are decomposed into periods of high activity and \emph{consensus} communities during stable periods; \item An influence hierarchy in the \emph{consensus} communities is identified using an MST (Minimum Spanning Tree). \end{enumerate}
+Thus, the temporal changes in the input network are decomposed into periods of high activity and \emph{consensus} communities during stable periods; \item An influence hierarchy in the \emph{consensus} communities is identified using an MST (Minimum Spanning Tree). \end{enumerate} In \cite{Asur2007}, the authors approach the problem of identifying events in communities: MCL (a modularity based algorithm) is applied to extract communities in each time step.
+A set of events (Continue, kMerge, kSplit, Form, Dissolve, Join, Leave) are defined.
+For instance, kMerge is defined as: $kMerge(C^k_i,C^l_i,k)=1$ iff $\exists C^j_{i+1}$ such that